Stavrovouni Monastery: Location

 The monastery is located on the peak of the mountain of the same name (Stavrovouni) in the District of Larnaca.
 The mountain in earlier times had been known under the name of Olympus, but nowadays the highest point of the Troodos Mountains further to the west bears that name.
-Stavrovouni, as the name already indicates, is dedicated to the Holy Cross; it can be derived from two words 'stavros' (Greek: Σταυρός) for cross and 'vouno' (βουνό) for mountain, so that it basically means "the mountain of the Cross".
+Stavrovouni, as the name already indicates, is dedicated to the True Cross; it can be derived from two words 'stavros' (Greek: Σταυρός) for cross and 'vouno' (βουνό) for mountain, so that it basically means "the mountain of the Cross".

 Establishment

-According to religious tradition, the monastery was founded by St. Helena and Roman Emperor Constantine I, the Great.
-According to the 15th century Cypriot chronicler Leontios Makhairas, after the end of the First Ecumenical Synod in Nicaea (325), Helena went on a pilgrimage to the Holy Land when she discovered the three crosses on which Jesus and the two thieves had been crucified.
+According to religious tradition, the monastery was founded by St. Helena and the Roman Emperor Constantine the Great.
+According to the 15th-century Cypriot chronicler Leontios Makhairas, after the end of the First Ecumenical Council of Nicaea (325), Helena went on a pilgrimage to the Holy Land where she discovered the three crosses on which Jesus and the two thieves had been crucified.
 She had them excavated and wanted to bring them to Constantinople, but she is said to have left one of these crosses in Cyprus during an involuntary visit caused by shipwreck.
-Religious history says that the Holy Cross was transferred by a miracle to the peak of a high hill overnight and that a strong light was coming out of that peak.
-After several unsuccessful attempts to get the Holy Cross out of that mountain, Helena decided to leave a piece there, and built a small chapel to accompany it.
+Religious history says that the True Cross was transferred by a miracle to the peak of a high hill overnight and that a strong light was coming out of that peak.
+After several unsuccessful attempts to get the True Cross out of that mountain, Helena decided to leave a piece there, and built a small chapel to house it.

-Stavrovouni is therefore considered to be one of the oldest monasteries in the world; other ancient monasteries are: Saint Athanasius (344), Saint Anthony (356), Saint Macarius (360), Saint Gabriel (Mor Gabriel) (397), Saint Euthymius (460), Saint Sabbas (Mar Saba) (483) and Saint Catherine, Sinai (565).
+Stavrovouni is therefore considered to be one of the oldest monasteries in the world; other ancient monasteries include Saint Athanasius (344), Saint Anthony (356), Saint Macarius (360), Saint Gabriel (Mor Gabriel) (397), Saint Euthymius (460), Saint Sabbas (Mar Saba) (483) and Saint Catherine, Sinai (565).

 Relics

-The most significant relic that Stavrovouni Monastery possesses is a piece of the Holy Cross, left at the monastery by Saint Helena.
-There are references which report that the Holy Cross used to stand in the air unsupported.
+The most significant relic that Stavrovouni Monastery possesses is a piece of the True Cross, left at the monastery by Saint Helena.
+There are references which report that the True Cross used to stand in the air unsupported.
 Today, the remaining piece of the Cross is kept within a large, silver, cross-shaped reliquary.
 Other relics left at the monastery by Helena include the Cross of the Good Thief, one of the Holy Nails, and what is believed to be part of the rope that had bound Jesus to the Cross.

 In addition, visitors will find two small chains which were worn by Saint Panaretos, Bishop of Paphos, during his life, and which were in direct contact with his body.